JennEYoon/geo-ml/rainforest/writing/plans.md

-# Amazon Rainforest project write up plans
+# Amazon Rainforest project writing plans

-### Write-up 1, Baseline Training:
+### Write-up 1, Baseline Training Model:
  * Re-do clean deep learning training, baseline, resnet34
     * 2k small sample batch, train for 20 epochs.
     * full 40k, train for 20 epochs -- overfit first.
     * Test on test set, also try additional data released set.

+> contact PL after this step

 ### Write-up 2, Planet Labs - Python Data API:
  * Use Python data API to download sample images from later periods, some can overlap time period to test.
  * Do we know actual bounding box of area used in Kaggle 2017 competition?
 Reproduce as much as possible.
  * Also download data from Planet Basemap Graphical User Interface
  * Also try Google Earch User Interface and API

-> contact Planet Labs after this step - 6 days focused work.

 ### Write-up 3: Experiment and Auto-Labelling:
  * Try auto-labelling other time period images using trained models.